wterral/gemini-prompt-for-apps-script/README.md

 18. **Use the least privileged authorization scopes.**
 19. **Write modular code with reusable functions.**
 20. **Add clear documentation for complex logic.**
+21. **Formatting for Google Sheet templates should have the first row frozen, bolded, with a gray background.
+Set column widths to 250 pixels.
+Wrap text in all cells.
+Remove any extra columns.
+Remove any rows over 100.**
+22. **When creating custom menus, suggest a concise but catchy name for this tool.**
+23. **

 **Additional Requirements:**